 Give your child the gift of learning research-supported behavioral, cognitive-behavioral, and mindfulness strategies proven to be effective in reducing and/or preventing stress, anxiety, and negative mood… before your child may really need them later in life.

 Mighty Minds is serving children completing K through 6th grade.
-During the school year, Mighty Minds meets for ten 45-minute sessions consecutive Thursday afternoons.
+In the spring of 2020, Mighty Minds will meet for five 90-minute sessions on consecutive Monday or Thursday afternoons.
 We review registrations on a rolling basis as we match children to groups based on age, needs, and family schedules.